Last Updated on December 4, 2020 by Oddmund Groette

 Despite the drop of 40% of cigarettes shipped, Altria has managed to grow earnings and cashflow:

 Pretty impressive, if you ask me.
-Part of this is due to buybacks: the number of outstanding shares have declined from 2.079 billion in 2010 to 1.865 after 1Q 2020 (10.3% reduction).
+Part of this is due to buybacks: the number of outstanding shares has declined from 2.079 billion in 2010 to 1.865 after 1Q 2020 (10.3% reduction).
 Buybacks are currently suspended to preserve cash during Covid-19.

 The operating profits/income reads like this between the segments: